Liquidity ratios measure the company ability to meet its short-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends and shifts over the observed periods with respect to current assets, current liabilities, and the current ratio.
+The analysis of the quarterly financial data reveals notable developments in the liquidity position over the observed periods.

 - Current Assets